RuihaoWei95/student_management_system/README.md

 3. If not configured, add WEB-INF/lib as library
 4. If not configured, add Tomcat as library
 5. If not configured, configured Tomcat
 6. Execute sms.sql SQL script to create database with precreated data.
+If can't execute SQL script, create a new database named 'sms'.
 7. Under 'src/c3p0-config.xml', change the "user" and "password" to local MySQL username and password to connect to local MySQL database.

 ## Usage
 1. Run Tomcat to deploy.